x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ```

 ### Primitives and Mutables
-Primitive values are **immutable**, including `undefined`, `null`, booleans, numbers and strings, while objects are mutable, includeing arrays and functions.
+Primitive values are **immutable**, including `undefined`, `null`, booleans, numbers and strings, while objects are mutable, including arrays and functions.

 There is no way to mutate primitive values, and they are compared by value.
-Objects are different, they are compared by reference, that is, two object are equal only when they refer to the same object.
+Objects are different, they are compared by reference, that is, two objects are equal only when they refer to the same object.

 ### Type Conversions
 ![](./img/typeconversion.png){: width=600px}